github/docs/content/graphql/guides/forming-calls-with-graphql.md

 " {% data variables.product.graphql_url %}
 ```

-{% tip %}
+> [!NOTE]

-**Note**: The string value of `"query"` must escape newline characters or the schema will not parse it correctly.
+> The string value of `"query"` must escape newline characters or the schema will not parse it correctly.
 For the `POST` body, use outer double quotes and escaped inner double quotes.

-{% endtip %}

 ### About query and mutation operations